GanyGemilang/Supervised-Learning/README.md

-Classification : use algorithm Decision tree with Library SKLearn Regression : use Linear Regression and Logistic Regression with Library SKLearn
+Classification use algorithm Decision tree with Library SKLearn.
+Regression use Linear Regression and Logistic Regression with Library SKLearn